 Each year the event grows—in shoppers and sales.
 In 2018, an estimated 104 million consumers spent nearly $18 billion at independently owned local stores on Small Business Saturday.
 And more than 7,500 Main Street merchants became Neighborhood Champions, rallying their communities with events and activities like block parties and pop-up markets to drive traffic to local businesses.

-Free Marketing Materials
+Free Marketing Materials to Customize

 Do’s and Don’ts for Small Business Saturday